7D2DMods/SDXMods/SDX_Quests/README.md

 QuestActionSpawnEntitySDX
 ---------------------

 This QuestAction allows you to spawn an entity, spawning it beside the SharedOwnerID's entity.
-Unlike SpawnEnemy, it won't automatically set the player or spawn entity trigger as an enemy.
+Unlike SpawnEnemy, it won't automatically set the player or spawn entity trigger as ane enemy.
 Like SpawnEnemy, it can accept comma delimited entities in the id="animalFarmCow,zombieArlene".

 Example Usage: